mithi/react-philosophies/README.md

 - a living document and will evolve overtime as my experience grows
 - mostly techniques are variations of basic refactoring methods, SOLID principles, and extreme programming ideas just applied to React specifically.

 A lot of these things may feel like very basic and common-sense but I've worked with many large complex applications that seem to... well... not care.
+The examples I've presented here are based on code I have actually seen in production.

 `react-philosophies` is inspired by various places I've stumbled upon at different points of my coding journey.